-Before you can detach the carpet, you’ll need to remove any baseboard molding along the wall.
+Before you begin detaching the carpet, you’ll need to remove any baseboard molding along the wall.
 Use a pry bar to gently remove the wood but be careful not to crack the baseboards or damage the wall.

 Step 3: Detach the Carpet

-Using the flat-head screwdriver and the needle-nose pliers, remove any staples securing the carpet to the padding.
-Be sure to remove all the staples, as any left attached will rip the padding.
-Remove old tack strips with a pry bar.
+Using the flat-head screwdriver and the needle-nose pliers, remove any staples during this step to prevent the padding from tearing.
+Along with the staples, remove old tack strips with a pry bar.
 Also take care not to damage the carpet while it’s being detached.

 Complete this process on all walls except one.
 You will need the carpet to be anchored in order to stretch it properly.

 Before cutting the new tack strips to length, be sure to pull on your work gloves if you’re not wearing them already (safety first!).
 Once cut place the new strips an inch away from the edge while making sure the gripping nails are pointing towards the wall.
 Using a rubber mallet and a cold chisel, nail the tack strips into place.

 It’s go time!
 Place the base of the power stretcher against the wall with the carpet still anchored.
 Adjust the tool so that the end with the teeth is six inches away from the opposite wall.
 Starting in the center of the wall, push the lever until you successfully stretch the carpet to the wall.
 You will need to repeat this step as you move along the wall until the entire edge has been pulled to the proper length.

 The knee kicker tool comes in handy when trying to stretch a carpet in corners where it’s difficult to use the power stretcher.
 Dig the teeth of the knee kicker into the carpet that needs to be stretched.
 Once in place, kick your knee into the padding to push the carpet forward.
 Repeat until the carpet is stretched appropriately.